aminhm/JWT-Validation/README.md

 - Flask: Web framework for building the API.
 - PyJWT: Library for decoding and verifying JWTs.
-- PyJWT[crypto]: Library for decoding and verifying JWTs with cryptographic support.
 - Requests: Library for making HTTP requests.